 Recipe's management believes the opportunity exists to expand and refresh Recipe's restaurant network in Canada.
-During the year ended December 30, 2018, before acquisitions, Recipe completed 61 gross new openings as compared to 56 gross new openings in 2017.
+During the year ended December 29, 2019, before acquisitions, Recipe completed 48 gross new openings as compared to 61 gross new openings in 2018.

-During the year ended December 30, 2018, Recipe closed 56 restaurants (excluding Casey's closures) compared to 44 closures in 2017.
+During the year ended December 29, 2019, Recipe closed 59 restaurants compared to 56 closures in 2018.
 Included in the closures were many underperforming locations where the closure will benefit the overall system performance and Recipe's profitability going forward.
 Closures also included locations that no longer fit the long term strategy of certain brands.
 Management will continue to review its portfolio of restaurants and will opportunistically close underperforming or non-strategic locations that will benefit the Company long term.

-Recipe added 106 restaurants through the year with the KRL merger in 2018.
-New restaurant openings will consist of both corporate and franchised restaurants, both in new markets where Recipe's restaurants currently do not exist and from the infill of new restaurants in existing, well-developed markets.
-Management expects that new restaurants for The Landing Group, The Pickle Barrel and select Milestones and The Keg will be corporate restaurants.
+Meaningful new restaurant growth will come from brand acquisitions.
+New restaurant openings in existing Recipe brands will consist of both corporate and franchised restaurants, both in new markets where Recipe's restaurants currently do not exist and from the infill of new restaurants in existing, well-developed markets.
+Many new restaurants in legacy brands will replace closures of other restaurants where the market has shifted or where a new site is preferred over an older location that requires a major renovation or is no longer the right size for the market.